Hepatitis C Virus Antibodies

 What is being tested?

 Hepatitis C is a virus that can infect and damage the liver.
-In most cases, it is contracted through exposure to blood (usually from sharing contaminated needles while injecting drugs or, before 1992, through a blood transfusion), through sex with an infected person, via healthcare occupational exposure and it can also be passed from mother to baby.
+In most cases, it is contracted through exposure to blood (usually from sharing contaminated needles while injecting drugs or, before 1992, through a blood transfusion or, through sex with an infected person.
+Healthcare workers can be exposed to the virus through their work and it can also be passed from mother to baby.

 Common Questions